 You cannot drive by a firehouse in New York City without seeing a plaque on the front of the building bearing the names and likenesses of those lost by that house.

 On September 11, 2001, all of our lives and the destinies of future generations of Americans were forever changed.
 That is why, on this and every September 11, we must remember and reflect upon our own experiences in addition to all who were lost in New York, the Pentagon, and on Flight 93 and those who mourn them.
 By remembering our own reactions and feelings, and sharing our experiences with our children and grandchildren, we are able to help them understand the magnitude of the tragedy.

 As a child, I used to tire of hearing my parents talk about the Depression and World War II.
 I remember thinking that I wished they would quit droning on about the events and circumstances they survived.
 But like all kids, as I matured, I came to appreciate, little by little, how profoundly their experiences shaped and informed their personalities, viewpoints, beliefs, reactions, and the manner in which they functioned.
 Many of the 9/11 survivors are suffering from mysterious respiratory ailments, while still more struggle to live with the memories of the sights and sounds to which they were exposed that day, their psyches and spirits permanently scarred.

 I don’t have any profound thoughts or words to add to the dialog about the events of that day.
-Like you, all I can do is share my experiences and photos, and my own belief that irrespective of where you were or how you experienced 9/11, as Americans, we must stand united by our memories, our prayers, and our resolve to remember and pay tribute on this and every subsequent anniversary.
+Like you, all I can do is share my experiences and my own belief that irrespective of where you were or how you experienced 9/11, as Americans, we must stand united by our memories, our prayers, and our resolve to remember and pay tribute on this and every subsequent anniversary.
 Unity is our best defense.